Les Festes de Santa Eulàlia 2017

 Santa Eulalia festival Barcelona 2017 dates are Friday 10th February to Sunday 12th February 2017.

-Many of the main events are on Sunday 12th February including human castle building.
-"Les Festes de Santa Eulàlia" is Barcelona’s biggest annual festival for children.
-The festival of Santa Eulàlia is also known as "La Laia" festival.
-Laia is a nickname for Eulalia.
+Many of the main events are on Sunday 12th February including 'castellers' human castle building.
+Open full PDF programme Santa Eulalia Festival 2017.
+'Les Festes de Santa Eulàlia' is Barcelona’s biggest annual festival for children.
+The festival of Santa Eulàlia is also known as 'La Laia' festival.
+Laia is a nickname for Eulaliaa and the 'giantess' called Laia is the star of the festival.
 The main Santa Eulalia festival events take place every year on the days around 12th February, which is Santa Eulàlia's day.

 Some highlights Festival Santa Eulàlia